VviolaineC/EDUC-5913-Outfit-Chatbot/README.md

 ### Modular Process

-1. Check if the model type is supported:
+👀 1.
+Check if the model type is supported:

 - GPT4 / GPT3.5 → Call _initialize_openai.
 - LLAMA3 → Call _initialize_llama.

-2. If unsupported, throw an error and log it.
+🧠 2.
+If unsupported, throw an error and log it.

-3. Log successful initialization.
+🕶 3.
+Log successful initialization.

 ## Switched from "print" to "logger"

 ### The Problem with print
-In the beginning, we used print to output debug information, but we quickly realized its limitations:
+💫 In the beginning, we used print to output debug information, but we quickly realized its limitations:
 1. No categorization
 2. Inflexible
 3. Inefficient debugging

 ### Why Logger is Better
-1. Real-time monitoring
+1. Real-time monitoring💥
-2. Issue tracking
+2. Issue tracking🌟
-3. Historical records
+3. Historical records☀️

 ### What Logger Brings to the Table

-1. Clear log levels
+1. Clear log levels🫧
-2. Better maintainability
+2. Better maintainability✨
-3. Faster debugging
+3. Faster debugging⚡️

 ## Summary and Reflection